jschneier/django-storages/docs/backends/amazon-S3.rst

 All current users of the legacy ``S3BotoStorage`` backend are encouraged to migrate to the ``S3Boto3Storage`` backend by following the :ref:`migration instructions <migrating-boto-to-boto3>`.

-For historical completeness an extreme legacy backend was removed in version 1.2

 Settings
 --------